lewagon/dotfiles/01-Ruby/03-Iterators-Blocks/04-HTML-generator/README.md

 ### Arguments with default value

-In ruby you can supply a default value for an argument.
+In Ruby you can supply a default value for an argument.
 This means that if a value for the argument isn’t supplied, the default value will be used instead, e.g.:

 ```ruby
 def sum(a, b, c = 0)